FOURIER SERIES

 3. Fourier expansion gives no assurance of its validity outside the interval.

-Change of interval from to
+Change of interval from

 Series will be